One Second Champion: Plot

 Meanwhile, Joe, a champion boxer, finds himself without funding after unintentionally killing an opponent.
 Desperate for an exhibition match to attract new investments, Joe's coach approaches Chow, considering his foreseeing ability as a gimmick.
 However, Sung confronts Chow that night, accusing him of stealing the opportunity to fight Joe and winning matches solely based on his ability rather than hard work.
 During their argument, Chi Leung, frightened, rushes onto the road, and in an attempt to save him, Chow is struck by a van, losing his foreseeing ability in the accident.
 Sung apologizes to Chow, and with Chi Leung's encouragement, Chow resolves to continue fighting against Joe, pushing through grueling training.

 However, Chow initially struggles to match Joe's skill and finds himself at a significant disadvantage in the first two rounds of the match against Joe.
 Joe grows contemptuous of Chow, perceiving him as too weak.
 Undeterred, Chow displays exceptional endurance and determination, repeatedly standing up despite Joe's relentless attacks.
-The two fighters endure until the tenth round, both sustaining severe injuries.
+The two fighters last until the tenth round, both sustaining severe injuries.
 Chow's evolution throughout the match allows him to dodge Joe's final blows, almost as if he has regained his foreseeing ability, and persists until the match's final bell.
 As he teeters on the brink of collapse from his injuries, Joe rushes over to steady him, having earned Chow's respect through their bout.
 Although Chow ultimately loses the match in terms of score, he celebrates joyfully with his son and newfound friends.